azfarbkhr/piaic_qtr1_assignments/README.md

 22. Write a Python program to calculate body mass index. (https://www.thecalculatorsite.com/articles/health/bmi-formula-for-bmi-calculations.php) (DONE)

-23. Write a Python program to convert temperatures to and from Celsius, Fahrenheit (Practice After Loops have been discussed)
+23. Write a Python program to convert temperatures to and from Celsius, Fahrenheit (DONE) (Practice After Loops have been discussed)

 24. Write a python program to sum of the first n positive integers